Traffic signs by country: Sweden

 Road signs in Sweden mostly follow the Vienna Convention, though it notably uses yellow for the background of its warning and prohibitory signs.
 City names are written in uppercase letters.

-Switzerland and Liechtenstein
+Switzerland

 Mountain postal road sign indicating priority to public transport on (mountain) roads; drivers must follow instructions given by public bus drivers.

 Swiss road signs mostly follow the Vienna Convention with a few adaptations and exceptions.
 Distances and other measurements are displayed in metric units.

 Bicycle and mountain bike routes, and routes for vehicle-like transport means are white text on falu red background.

 Ukraine

 Road signs in Ukraine broadly conform to European norms, and they are based on the road signage systems used consistently throughout the former USSR.
 They are written mostly in English and Ukrainian.